 "Like Sparks, these are spoiled kids, but without the callowness or adolescent misogyny; like Yes, they are wimps, but without vagueness or cheap romanticism.
 Every tinkling harmony is righted with a screech, every self-help homily contextualised dramatically, so that in the end the record proves not only that the detachment of craft can coexist with a frightening intensity of feeling—something most artists know—but that the most inarticulate rage can be rationalised.
 Which means they're punks after all” - Robert Christgau

-From New York’s CBGB’s punk scene came a surprising oddity - the quirky, post punk before punk had barely begun, band of somewhat dull earnest middle-class studenty-types led by a hyper-active nerdy lead singer in David Byrne.
+From New York’s CBGB’s punk scene came a surprising oddity - the quirky, post punk before punk had barely begun, band of somewhat dull earnest middle-class studenty-types led by a hyper-active nerdy, oddball lead singer in David Byrne.
 This was Talking Heads.
 The like of them had not been seen or heard before - jangly sometimes funky guitars, a solid bass and drum beat, sudden changes of pace, jerky riffs and Byrne’s manic, often unsettling vocal delivery.
 Nobody knew quite what to make of them.
-They helped to kill of punk’s anger almost immediately - their music and lyrics were thoughtful and cerebral, not destructive, although they were often downright weird.
-The times were a changing already.
+They helped to kill off punk’s anger almost immediately - their music and lyrics were thoughtful and cerebral, not destructive, although they were often downright weird.
+The times were a-changing already.
 In many ways they inspired many a post punk band.
+Their clean-cut, short-haired appearance was de rigeur in these anti-typical rock days and similarly influential.
+Jonathan Richman had been looking like that since 1972, though, it has to be said.

 Kicking off with the short, frantic, psychedelic sixties pop-influenced Uh-Oh Love Comes To Town we were presented with an album full of shortish, sharp guitar-driven odd songs with strange lyrics and a sort of thrillingly unique guitar sound.
 They were totally uncategorisable.
 I remember seeing them live in early 1978 and being captivated by them, both musically and performance-wise.